rpatterson/prunerr/CONTRIBUTING.rst

 work, bump the version, run all checks and tests to confirm your work, build release packages, and publish them to PyPI::

-  $ make build-bump test release
+  $ make build-bump test-docker release

 The versions for this project's dependencies and development tools are frozen/fixed for reproducibility in ``./requirements*.txt``.
 The `Makefile`_ will update those versions